Amcache registry structure: every key explained

 • Booleans are REG_DWORD 0 or 1.

 • Path strings are stored lowercased in LowerCaseLongPath.
-The original case is not preserved.
+Original case is not preserved.

 Related posts